rackerlabs/rackspace-how-to/content/rackspace-email/secure-an-existing-custom-control-panel-site.md

 type: article
 created_date: '2018-02-23'
 created_by: William Loy
-last_modified_date: '2018-03-07'
+last_modified_date: '2018-03-24'
-last_modified_by: William Loy
+last_modified_by: Nate Archer
 product: Rackspace Email
 product_url: rackspace-email
 ---

 Custom control panel sites created before September 2017 were deployed to an environment that did not enforce the use of secure web protocols over HTTPS, such as SSL or TLS.
-To add this additional level of protection to your existing customer control panel site, we recommend you secure it.
+To add this additional level of protection to your existing customer control panel site, we recommend that you secure your own control panel site.

 ### Prerequisites